Omaha System Board of Directors

 Jeana is an Assistant Professor at the University of Wisconsin-Milwaukee College of Nursing, where she teaches PhD and Doctor of Nursing Practice graduate students and conducts research.
 She formerly served as the director of the University of Wisconsin-Milwaukee College of Nursing House of Peace Community Nursing Center and Primary Care Services, where she used the Omaha System and the College’s software to study of influences about how and why interventions work or do not work in different contexts.

 Jeana’s research focuses on understanding the complex relationships between social and structural determinants of health, from biology to policy and nursing science.
 Her research includes developing care systems responsive to the individual- and community-level strengths, challenges, and needs using the Omaha System that systematically and comprehensively collects whole-person data and intervention preferences.
 Jeana has been involved with the Omaha System since 2011 and joined the Board of Directors in 2016.
-She has published several articles about the Omaha System and community-based nursing practice.
-Jeana will be the first author of Chapter 4, Use of the Omaha System in Education, and first author of a box in Chapter 5, Use of the Omaha System in Research, in the next Omaha System book.
+She has published articles and chapters about the Omaha System and community-based nursing practice.
+Jeana is the co-author of Chapter 4, Use of the Omaha System in Education, and co-author of a box in Chapter 5, Use of the Omaha System in Research, in the next Omaha System book.
 In addition, she and her colleagues served as the school host for the 2015 Omaha System International Conference, and she spoke at the 2017, 2019, and 2022 Conferences.

 Nurse Consultant III